reapp/reapp/README.md

 Reapp wasn't built purposefully to be a framework.
 Instead, it started as a UI kit.
 From that kit, two apps were built.
-While this isn't a lot, it was enough to see repitition between the two that could be extracted.
+While this isn't a lot, it was enough to see repetition between the two that could be extracted.

 From those two apps, over a peried of months, we extracted a set of packages, ensuring to keep each of them completely independent.
 It was an experiment in seeing if a framework was necessary.

-What we found was this: if you can subscribe so a certain file structure, you can avoid the framework.
+What we found was this: if you can subscribe to a certain file structure, you can avoid the framework.
 With that file structure, we can provide helpers via a CLI.
 Bootstrap your app in one command and you have a mature build system built in, without having to do anything.